zloeber/ai_dventure/README.md

 - **Dynamic Choices:** At every turn, you can select one of the suggested options or invent your own action to diverge from the main plot.
 The AI will adapt and continue the story!
 - **Inventory & State:** Your items, location, and story summary are tracked and updated as you play.
 - **Theme Selection:** Choose your adventure's theme or let the AI surprise you!
-- **Rich Status Display:** See your character's name, inventory, visited locations, and more.

 ## How to Play 🎮
 1. **Start the game** and enter your name.